Installing twin wall flue through the house

 Floor passage - wooden floor

-1. Put a length through a pre-prepared wood box and slide down the firestop support plate and the support clamp.
+1. Put a length through a pre-prepared wood box in the floor and slide down the Vented Floor support plate.

-2. Scew the firestop support plate to the box and lay the support clamp on the support plate.
+2. Screw this Floor support plate to the box.
 Next, screw the support clamp directly to the jacket pipe of the length.
-Make sure the screws are short enough not to touch or puncture the core pipe.

 The minimum distance between the insulated chimney's outer wall and the combustible materials is 60mm (G60).